AshWije/Verilog-For-Digital-Logic/README.md

-# V Programming for Digital Logic
+# Verilog for Digital Logic

 This repository includes the implementation of some simple data paths and the testing done on these data paths in order to verify they function as intended.